-MetroPCS 'Bring Your Own Phone' program goes live in select marketsAlex Wagner - Deputy Managing Editor, News Desk
+MetroPCS 'Bring Your Own Phone' program goes live in select marketsAlex Wagner - Editorial Director of News and Content

 A leak that earlier this month outed MetroPCS's plans for a new "Bring Your Own Phone" program that would allow consumers to bring their own unlocked Android, iOS and Windows Phone hardware onto the T-Mobile-owned operator.
 Today that service went live, inviting customers to bring their own smartphones for use with MetroPCS's prepaid plans and T-Mobile's GSM network.
 The BYOP program is currently only available in Boston, Dallas, Hartford and Las Vegas, but MetroPCS has told FierceWireless that it plans to expand the service to more cities soon.